TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

     Keep in mind regarding the use of the Cache drive, The mover can't move files that are in use, like  when seeding with torrents.
 You will need to stop/pause the torrents so the mover can move them to your Array.

-    !!! tip "If you use qBittorrent you can automate the process by following the following Guide [HERE](/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent/){:target="_blank" rel="noopener noreferrer"}"
+    !!! tip "If you use qBittorrent you can automate the process by following the following Guide [HERE](/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent/){:target="_blank" rel="noopener noreferrer"}<br>If you use Deluge you can automate the process by following the following Guide [HERE](/Downloaders/Deluge/Tips/Unraid-Mover/){:target="_blank" rel="noopener noreferrer"}"

     With Usenet  you won't have any issues.